LUKOIL Overseas North Shelf AS (LUKOIL) became the first Russian oil company to pre-qualify as an operator on the Norwegian continental shelf.

 |LUKOIL Overseas North Shelf AS||Geological exploration (offshore)|

-In June 2013, as a result of the 22nd licensing round, LUKOIL became a partner in production license PL 719, located in the Norwegian sector of the Barents Sea.
+In June 2016, as a result of the 23rd licensing round, LUKOIL was awarded participating interest in PL 858, located at the Fedynsky High in the Barents Sea.

 LUKOIL was awarded participating interest in PL 858 located at the Fedynsky High in the Barents Sea.